-Regular – firm with low moisture and dense texture
+Regular – Firm with low moisture and a dense texture.

-Soft – created in the Chinese style and can be used in all the ways silken tofu can be
+Soft – Typically made in the Chinese style; can be used in the same ways as silken tofu.

-Medium – dense yet soft, this type is used in miso soup and can be used interchangeably with firm tofu
+Medium – Dense yet soft, often used in miso soup and can substitute for firm tofu.

-Super firm – dense with high protein content
+Super firm – Very dense and high in protein.

 Paneer is a fresh cheese made from cow’s milk.
 It has a very high fat content, so it should only be fed to dogs in moderation.
 Paneer is also quite salty, so it’s important to avoid feeding your dog too much of it.
 In addition, paneer can be difficult for dogs to digest, so it’s important to talk to your veterinarian before adding it to your dog’s diet.